Cotes d Armor Property Guide & Information

 Local Property Market: 5 Popular Towns

-- Dinan property: Dinan abounds with particularities!
+- Dinan property guide: Dinan abounds with particularities!
 Encircled with ramparts, this little fortified town was said to be inhabited from the Antiquity.
 It is crossed by the river Rance, implying stunning architectural styles (outstanding basilica, church, castle, convent, to give but a few).
 Bordering the Normandy, Dinan was highly regarded for its weavers.

-- Lamballe property: named “capital of art and history” in 2005, the quaint town of Lamballe will seduce every lover of architecture, Breton culture and traditions.
+- Lamballe property guide: named “capital of art and history” in 2005, the quaint town of Lamballe will seduce every lover of architecture, Breton culture and traditions.
 Offering impressive monuments, authentic handcraft and museums, Lamballe is well worth a visit – especially riding horse as the town is also renowned for its stud farm!

-- Lannion property: located at the western tip of the Cotes d’Armor, Lannion is very close to the Finistère department.
+- Lannion property guide: located at the western tip of the Cotes d’Armor, Lannion is very close to the Finistère department.
 Built over the river Léguer, the market town is highly appreciated for its picturesque settings.
 This little town has been mainly boosted by the local airport (offering regular flights from/to Paris) and by the business park nearby (called “Anticipa” with foremost telecom and high tech companies).

-- Saint Brieuc property: this charming town is the major city (prefecture) of the Cotes d’Armor and it also gives its name to the bay in which it is set – the second largest bay of France.
+- Saint Brieuc property guide: this charming town is the major city (prefecture) of the Cotes d’Armor and it also gives its name to the bay in which it is set – the second largest bay of France.
 Hosting more than 46,000 “Briochins”, St Brieuc is pretty lively and dynamic, making the most of its natural settings – halfway between Brest and Rennes, it is a well-known port of call when driving southwards from the UK!

-Search for Cotes d'Armor property now!
+Search for Cotes d'Armor property for sale now!

 Property Styles and Architecture in Cotes d'Armor